hnethercutt/routinetrackr/README.md

 # routine-tracker

-A console app that will allow you to create and keep track of your daily schedules, as well as view your stats
+A console app that will allow you to create and keep track of your daily routines, as well as view your stats

 <!--TO-DO LIST-->
 ## TO DO LIST